Is a Dental Second Opinion Worth the Cost? A Dollar-and-Cents Analysis

 Dental procedures carry genuine discomfort and, for many patients, significant anxiety.
 Undergoing an unnecessary procedure means bearing that cost for no clinical benefit.Dental procedures carry genuine discomfort and, for many patients, significant anxiety.
 Undergoing an unnecessary procedure means bearing that cost for no clinical benefit.

-When a Second Opinion Has Negative Expected Value
+When a Second Opinion Has Negative or Break-Even Expected Value

 • Routine cleaning (prophy): Cost $80–200, disagreement rate near zero.
 Second opinion does not add value.Routine cleaning (prophy): Cost $80–200, disagreement rate near zero.
 Second opinion does not add value.